 Area of a Circle Worksheets

 Facilitate a rewarding practice experience using our free worksheets on finding the area of a circle!
 These printable tools contain bags of material to calculate the area of circles by using the value of pi or simply in terms of π.
-Instruct children to conclude their answer by writing the correct units after the obtained value.
-Available in customary and metric units, these pdfs are equipped with answer key, making it possible for learners to swiftly check the solutions.
+Instruct children to conclude their answers by writing the correct units after the obtained value.
+These pdfs are available in customary and metric units.

 We advocate these worksheets for students in grade 7 and grade 8.